CommerceExperts/searchhub-docs/docs/smartquery/setup.rst

             }

         .. note::
-            The API Key and the preload tenants are automatically populated with the same environment variables as the REST-service:
+            The API Key and the preload tenants are automatically populated with the same environment variables as the HTTP service:
             If the environment variable `SH_API_KEY` is available, the API Key is set to it.
 Same for `SH_INIT_TENANTS` that adds tenants to the list of preloaded tenants.
             In that case you can simple use :code:`QueryMapperManager.builder().build()`

-    .. tab:: REST Service (bash)
+    .. tab:: HTTP Service (bash)

       If you have the service started, use the known tenant data and a sample user query to fetch a query mapping.